 Introduction by the artists

 Empty Metal, United States 2018, DCP, colour, sound, 84 min

-Discussion and Q&A with the artists and Tate Film curators
+Discussion and Q&A with the artists, musicians Leila Bordreuil and Doug Hock, and Tate Film curators

 Adam Khalil (b.1988, United States) is a filmmaker and artist from the Ojibway tribe who lives and works in Brooklyn.
 His practice attempts to subvert traditional forms of ethnography through humor, relation, and transgression.
 Khalil’s work has been exhibited at the Museum of Modern Art, Sundance Film Festival, Walker Arts Center, Lincoln Center, and Whitney Museum of American Art, among other institutions.
 Khalil is the recipient of various fellowships and grants, including but not limited to: Sundance Art of Nonfiction, Sundance Institute Indigenous Film Opportunity Fellowship, UnionDocs Collaborative Fellowship, and Gates Millennium Scholarship.
 Khalil received his BA from Bard College.